 Additional information is available from these organizations.
-(Inclusion in the list below does not imply that ESP endorses or supports the organization.)
+(Inclusion in the list below does not imply that ETP endorses or supports the organization.)

 Adolescent Health and Well-being

 Offers DVDs and books that help caring adults teach youth how to approach the opposite sex with understanding and respect.

 Office of Adolescent Health (OAH)

 Monitors areas of adolescent health: reproductive health, mental health, physical health, substance abuse, and relationships.
 The OAH website offers Adolescent Health Highlights that summarize research, resources and tips from across government agencies.